infinity-arc/support-docs/README/First-time-login-to-web-mail.md

 # Changing your password

-Please followe these instructions to change your password.
+Please follow these instructions to change your password.
 While in webmail, click on:

 *Settings.